CleverCloud/logstash-output-warp10/README.md

 * Run logstash

 ```
-sudo bin/logstash agent -f logstash.conf
+sudo bin/logstash -f logstash.conf
 ```

 ## Config File

-* warpUri : required, indicate the url where to push data
+* warp_uri : required, indicate the url where to push data

 * token : required, Write token allowing pushing on a Warp10 application

-* gtsName : name of the gts wich will contain the logs, by default logstash
+* gts_name : name of the gts wich will contain the logs, by default logstash

 * labels : List of pattern, if they are contained in the event, then they are added to the gts as label, by default empty

-* onlyOneValue : If true keep only one event key as value, otherwise the entire log is pushed as value, by default false
+* only_one_value : If true keep only one event key as value, otherwise the entire log is pushed as value, by default false

-* valueKey : The key of the value to push on Warp10 if onlyOneValue is true, by default message
+* value_key : The key of the value to push on Warp10 if onlyOneValue is true, by default message

 * flush_size : This setting controls how many events will be buffered before sending a batch of events, by default 100